RenderQwerty/desktop-config/README.md

 Execute script which install dependencies: `./init.sh`

-And when its done - execute playbook like this: `ansible-playbook -K site.yml`
+And when its done - execute playbook like this: `ansible-playbook -K site.yml --ask-vault-pass`

 Author Information